 - Heads of state and government

-- Members of government (national and regional)
+- Members of government (national and federal level)

-- Members of Parliaments (national and regional)
+- Members of Parliaments (national and federal level)

 - Top-ranking officials of political parties